Rogers Communications

-Rogers Communications Inc. is a Canadian communications and media company operating primarily in the fields of wireless communications, cable television, telephony and Internet, with significant additional telecommunications and mass media assets.
+Rogers Communications Inc. is a Canadian communications and media company operating primarily in the fields of wireless communications, cable television, telephony and Internet, with significant additional telecommunications, mass media, and professional sports assets.
 Rogers has its headquarters in Toronto, Ontario.

-The company traces its origins to 1925 when Edward S. Rogers Sr. founded Rogers Vacuum Tube Company to sell battery-less radios, although this present enterprise dates to 1960, when Ted Rogers and a partner acquired the CHFI-FM radio station; they then became part-owners of a group that established the CFTO television station.
+The company traces its origins to 1914, when Edward S. Rogers Sr. founded Rogers Vacuum Tube Company to sell battery-less radios, although this present enterprise dates to 1960, when Ted Rogers and a partner acquired the CHFI-FM radio station; they then became part-owners of a group that established the CFTO television station.

 The chief competitor to Rogers is Bell Canada, which has a similarly extensive portfolio of radio and television media assets, as well as wireless, television distribution, and telephone services, particularly in Eastern and Central Canada.
-The two companies are often seen as having a duopoly on communications services in their regions, and both companies own a stake of Maple Leaf Sports and Entertainment.
-Rogers also competes nationally with Telus for wireless services, and primarily indirectly with Shaw Communications for television service.
+The two companies are often seen as having a duopoly on communications services in their regions, and both companies owned a stake of Maple Leaf Sports & Entertainment until 2025, when Rogers bought Bell's stake and became the majority owner.
+Rogers also competes nationally with Telus for wireless services.

+Rogers Communications' acquisition of Shaw Communications in Western Canada was approved in 2023.

 History

-In 1925, Ted Rogers invented the world's first alternating current (AC) heater filament cathode for a radio tube, which then enabled radios to be powered by ordinary transformer-coupled household electric current.
+In 1925, Edward Rogers Sr. invented the world's first alternating current (AC) heater filament cathode for a radio tube, which then enabled radios to be powered by ordinary transformer-coupled household electric currents.
 This was a breakthrough in the technology and became a key factor in popularizing radio reception.
 He also established the CFRB radio station in Toronto (later acquired by outside interests).
 In 1931, he was awarded an experimental television licence in Canada.
 On May 6, 1939, he was working on radar when he died suddenly due to complications of a hemorrhage, at the age of 38.
 He left a widow, Velma, and a five-year-old son, Edward (known as Ted).
-While his business interests were subsequently sold, his son later determined to carry on his father's legacy.
+While his business interests were subsequently sold, his son later became determined to carry on his father's legacy.

 In 1960, Ted Rogers and broadcaster Joel Aldred raised money to found Aldred-Rogers Broadcasting in order to purchase CHFI, an FM radio station in Toronto.
 Aldred-Rogers Broadcasting also became a part-owner of Baton Aldred Rogers Broadcasting (BARB), which established CFTO-TV, Toronto's first private television station.
-In 1964, Rogers established CFTR, an AM radio station.
+In 1962, Rogers established CHFI (AM), an AM radio station that later became CFTR.
 In 1967, Rogers established Rogers Cable TV in partnership with BARB.
 In 1971, new CRTC regulations forced BARB to sell its 50% stake in Rogers Cable TV.

 In 1979, Rogers acquired Canadian Cablesystems, and became listed on the Toronto Stock Exchange as a result.
 In 1980, Rogers acquired Premier Cablevision and became the largest cable company in Canada.
 In 1986, Rogers Cable was renamed Rogers Communications; it established operational control over Cantel, a wireless telephone company in which Rogers had a stake.